-Smart meters are free to install and can help you bring your bills down because they show you, in real time, how much electricity you’re using at any one time.
+Smart meters are free to install and they can help you bring your bills down because they show you how much electricity you’re using at any given time.
+Clever, right?

-It’s particularly helpful if you’re a family and you don’t know what the kids are doing upstairs.
-They could have all the electric fires on while they play video games all evening, using up more electricity than you could imagine.
+Smart meters are particularly helpful for families.
+The kids could have all the electric fires on while playing video games all evening, using up more electricity than you could imagine.
 The meter will help you keep track of what’s going on in the house.

-To get a smart meter, all you need to do is to contact your energy provider and ask them to do it for you.
-If they can’t fit one for you right now, ask them to register your details so you can get one as soon as they’re available to you.
+To get a smart meter, contact your energy provider and they’ll fit one for you free of charge.
+If they can’t sort it out right now, ask them to register your details so you can get one as soon as they’re available.

-If you’re struggling because you’re on benefits, disabled or a pensioner remember there is extra, free help you can get with your heating bills.
+If you’re struggling because you’re on benefits, disabled or a pensioner, don’t worry.
+You can get extra help with your heating bills.

 warm home discount scheme

-This is a Government scheme that could save you £140 on your annual heating bills.
+This Government scheme could save you £140 on your annual heating bills.

-It’s for people who are struggling to pay their bills because they’re on pension benefits or using a pay-as-you-go meter.
-Even if you’re not in either of these brackets it’s still worth applying if you’re having problems.
+It’s aimed at people who are struggling to pay their bills because they’re on pension benefits or using a pay-as-you-go meter.
+Even if neither of those apply to you, it’s still worth applying if you need help.
 You never know.

-As you can find from the site on the scheme, the money isn’t paid to you, it’s a one-off discount on your heating bills from October-March.
-It only applies to certain utility companies but you can see on the Gov.uk page if yours is in the list.
+As you can find from the site on the scheme, the money isn’t paid to you.
+It’s a one-off discount on your heating bills from October to March.
+It only applies to certain utility companies but you can check on the Gov.uk page if yours is on the list.

 benefits for pensioners